lextm/jekyll-theme-chirpy/_posts/2015-4-26-jexus-manager-initial-persist-to-disk-support-in-2-0-alpha-5.md

 * URL (not modifiable)
 * Windows Authentication

-That’s never enough if we are used to full IIS, and IIS Manager.
+That's never enough if we are used to full IIS, and IIS Manager.
 <!--more-->

 Does Jexus Manager for IIS Express offer something better?
 Yes, the following are coming in 2.0 Alpha 5,